Opteo/google-ads-api/docs/content/concepts/reporting/using_query.md

 GAQL looks like SQL, but it is not SQL.
 Key differences include:
 - Very limited [grammar](https://developers.google.com/google-ads/api/docs/query/grammar) (for example, no `OR` in constraints)
 - Implicit joins when selecting `selectableWith` fields.
 These aren't always intuitive.
+[This file](https://github.com/Opteo/google-ads-node/blob/master/src/lib/fields.ts#L359) holds a complete list of which fields are usable for each resource.

 ```javascript
 // Basic query